chavarera/PythonScript/FileHandeling/WriteContetToFile.md

 **Modes for writing file**

 #### 1. a
-This will append the content at the end of file.
+This will append the content at the end of the file.

 #### 2. w
 This will overwrite any existing content to a file.